Building Bridges Article

 Adult Children of Alcoholics (ACA)

-(ACA)/Dysfunctional Families is a Twelve Step, Twelve Tradition program of people who grew up indysfunctional homes.
+(ACA)/Dysfunctional Families is a Twelve Step, Twelve Tradition program of people who grew up in dysfunctional homes.

 We meet to share our experience of growing up in an environment where abuse, neglect and trauma infected us.